triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 For multi-GPU support, EngineArgs like `tensor_parallel_size` can be specified in [`vllm_engine_args.json`](model_repository/vllm/vllm_engine_args.json).

-*Note*: vLLM greedily consume upto 90% of the GPU's memory under default settings.
+*Note*: vLLM greedily consume up to 90% of the GPU's memory under default settings.
 This tutorial updates this behavior by setting `gpu_memory_utilization` to 50%.
 You can tweak this behavior using fields like `gpu_memory_utilization` and other settings in [`vllm_engine_args.json`](model_repository/vllm/vllm_engine_args.json).